4lejandrito/creepyface/README.md

 The are also external point providers:

-- [firefly](https://github.com/4lejandrito/creepyface-firefly) to follow a moving firefly on the screen.
+- [firefly](packages/creepyface-firefly) to follow a moving firefly on the screen.

 ## Developing

+- `npm run bootstrap` will set up the packages using [Lerna](https://lerna.js.org/).
-- `npm start` will spin up a local server with the sample page watching your file changes.
+- `npm start` will spin up local servers for each of the packages.
 - `npm test` will run the tests.
-- `npm run build` will generate the production scripts under the `dist` folder.
+- `npm run build` will generate the production scripts under the `dist` folder of each package.

 ## Contributing

 Please feel free to create issues and / or submit pull requests.
-For the latter, [test cases](test/) are very welcome.
+For the latter, [test cases](packages/creepyface/test/) are very welcome.

 ## License

-MIT, see [LICENSE](https://github.com/4lejandrito/creepyface/blob/master/LICENSE) for details.
+MIT, see [LICENSE](LICENSE) for details.

 ## Big Thanks